 Washington State Department of Health

 PO Box 45600, Olympia, WA 98504-5600

 The Washington State Aging and Long-Term Support Administration (ALTSA) is the regulating authority for nurse aides in Washington State.
 ALTSA has designated Pearson Vue to administer the NNAAP Examination for the OBRA Nursing Assistant Registry.
-Pearson Vue will be working with NACES (Nurse Aide Competency Evaluation Service) to schedule and administer the NNAAP Examination.
+Credentia will be working with NACES (Nurse Aide Competency Evaluation Service) to schedule and administer the NNAAP Examination.

 Becoming a Nursing Assistant Certified in Washington